-SAVI Squared products are Derivatives Instruments that offer investors exposure to market volatility through daily realised future variance.
-Although they are also known as Variance Futures, SAVI Squared contracts are not really Futures.
-They are a Forward contract on realised annualised variance.
+SAVI squared products are derivatives that offer investors exposure to market volatility through daily realised future variance.
+Although they are also known as variance futures, SAVI squared contracts are not really futures.
+They are a forward contract on realised annualised variance.
 The holder agrees to buy or sell variance at a pre-determined strike price at a specified future time.
-On expiry, the holder receives the difference for every point that the stock’s realised variance has exceeded the variance strike price.
+On expiry, the holder receives the difference for every point that the share’s realised variance has exceeded the variance strike price.

 Who should use this?

-SAVI Squared contracts can be used by a number of market players, including investors who would like to take a direct view on volatility, companies who want to hedge against volatility options, traders who would like to lay off volatility risk and traders who would like to hedge against a decrease in liquidity, which is often accompanied by increased volatility.
+SAVI squared contracts are used by various market players, including investors taking a direct view on volatility, companies who want to hedge against volatility options, traders seeking to lower volatility risk and traders hedging against decreased liquidity, which is often accompanied by increased volatility.

-- Trading variance is efficient because it eliminates the need to constantly rehedge as the market moves about.
+- Trading variance is efficient because it eliminates the need to constantly re-hedge as the market moves.